-Current official announcements for medical students and other information about medical school can be found on the Paul L. Foster School of Medicine Student Affairs website.
-Information regarding class schedules, curriculum changes, and other matters related to ongoing coursework can be found at the Paul L. Foster School of Medicine Student Affairs website http://elpaso.ttuhsc.edu/som/studentaffairs/.
+Current official announcements for medical students and other information about medical school can be found on the PLFSOM Student Affairs website.
+Information regarding class schedules, curriculum changes, and other matters related to ongoing coursework can be found at the PLFSOM Student Affairs website http://elpaso.ttuhsc.edu/som/studentaffairs/.